thedaynos/fantasyDraftHighlights/readme.md

 Works best with Chromecast devices, but can be viewed in a youtube browser on your computer if you like.

-*note: yahoo's draft board, as of 8/5/2019, is still in "beta".  as soon as they move it out of beta, I'll update this code, as it probably will not work correctly after their updates.

 ## Changes

 - for the newest version i've added support for espn and yahoo draft boards